Milton Herndon: Early life and career

 Milton Herndon was born into a working-class family in a majority white village north of Cincinnati called Wyoming, Ohio, where they were subjected to racial discrimination.
 His father Paul Herndon was a coal miner who died of black lung disease when Milton was a child, and his mother Hattie Herndon was a housemaid for white families.
 Milton and his siblings attended public schools, and after completing just two years of high school, he began a career as a steelworker to help provide for his family, and served one and a half years in the U.S. National Guard.
 After joining the Communist Party in 1934, he decided to move to Chicago, Illinois and become a labor organizer.
 In 1936 he joined the Young Communist League.

-Milton and his brother after Angelo's release on bail from the Georgia State Prison, weeks before Milton left for Spain.
+Milton and his brother Angelo after the latter's release on bail from the Georgia State Prison, weeks before Milton left for Spain.

 Spanish Civil War

 On May 8, 1937, Herndon departed for Spain aboard the American Importer to join the International Brigades, going by the alias "Milton Braxton".
 Herndon joined the Mackenzie–Papineau Battalion machine gun company, which was a newly formed battalion at the time to accommodate an influx of Canadian volunteers.
 Due to his former military experience, Herndon became section leader.

 In October 1937 the Mackenzie–Papineau Battalion set out on their first mission in the Aragon Front to capture a small town southeast of Zaragoza called Fuentes de Ebro, hoping this would lead them to capture Zaragoza next.
-On October 13th, Herndon received an order to position a machine gun to support his Battalion's advance into the town.
+On October 13, Herndon received an order to position a machine gun to support his Battalion's advance into the town.
 While executing this command, Herndon and his entire team were killed by a hail of long-range machine gun fire.
 The battalion as a whole suffered heavy losses during the attack and were unsuccessful in taking the town.